War (Henry Cow song): Composition

+Even though "War" was recorded during the Desperate Straights sessions, it is very different from the other songs on that album.
+Trond Einar Garmo wrote in Henry Cow: An Analysis of Avant-Garde Rock that "distorted guitars and noise" are used in the song, and Krause "sings with a very broken accent and a distorted sprechstimme".
+Garmo noted that the song's lyrics are Blegvad's "surrealistic explanation of 'how war appeared on earth'".

 In his 2019 book Henry Cow: The World Is a Problem, Benjamin Piekut described "War" as "a tightly controlled accompaniment" that Moore wrote for Blegvad's lyrics.
 It has a fixed eighth-note pulse with "bars of uneven meters" and a "vocal melody that hovers around the fifth scale degree" which ends each alternate line with the tonic.
 The chorus ("Upon her spoon this motto ...") changes briefly to lines of 4/4.
 Piekut said Blegvad's poetry in "War" consists of "tight rhyming couplets (AA)", which change to (ABAB) in the last four lines to emphasize the closing message.
 His text is also full of imagery: war starts as a fetus, which becomes a "hateful baby banging its spoon against its plate", and then a woman "lead[ing] pilgrims on a destructive march in the name of peace and fame".

 Writing in Beyond and Before: Progressive Rock Since the 1960s, Paul Hegarty and Martin Halliwell suggest that war in the song is created by an unnamed goddess and becomes "a necessity" in "the struggle for existence against oppression".